ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-01-18-kubernetes-deployments.md

 *may* be better taught first with the concept of Deployments and Services![^1]

-This post is divided into three parts:
+This post is divided into two parts:
 - [Why starting with Pods and Nodes didn't help me](#pods-or-nodes)
 - [Why starting with Deployments and Services clicked right away](#deployments-and-services)